zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec16.md

 ### CDS-MATCHES-NON-SEP-DNSKEY
 * Zone: "cds-matches-non-sep-dnskey.dnssec16.xa."
-  * The zone has a [Well Formed DNSKEY Record], but but flag bit 15 is unset (key 1).
+  * The zone has a [Well Formed DNSKEY Record], but flag bit 15 is unset (key 1).
   * The zone has one [Well Formed CDS Record] that matches key 1.